Complete registration instructions are available, or go directly to the appropriate secure connection registration form.

 The process takes longer for a System Coordinator ID.
 After the user completes and submits the information form, the information will be verified and a user ID will be assigned.
 The User ID will be sent via surface mail to the Executive Director of the PHA.

 No. You do not need a separate User ID for IMS/PIC.
-If you have a valid WASS User ID, your coordinator needs to configure it to add access to IMS/PIC.
+If you have a valid WASS User ID:

 It is a violation of both Federal security rules and common sense to share a User ID and Password.
 Actions in the system are identified with the User ID used to make the change.
 If someone else uses your identity to perform illegal or improper actions in any HUD computer system, you will be held responsible for those actions.